OnionIoT/documentation/docs/firmware/installing-firmware.md

 import { GiscusDocComment } from '/src/components/GiscusComment';

 > This firmware doesn't include the `oupgrade` utility, so we'll need to manually install the firmware.
-The procedure is very similar to the [Manual Firmware Installation instructions in the Onion Documentation](http://docs.onion.io/omega2-docs/manual-firmware-installation.html).
+The procedure is very similar to the [Manual Firmware Installation instructions in the legacy Onion Documentation](http://docs.onion.io/omega2-docs/manual-firmware-installation.html).

 The new firmware can be found online at http://repo.onioniot.com/omega2/images/openwrt-23.05/ <!-- TODO: update with OPENWRT_VERSION variable -->